 If you smoke after waiting 3 days make sure to watch for the signs of a dry socket, which are pain at the extraction site, bad breath, a bad taste in the mouth, ear pain, and swollen lymph nodes.
 If you experience any of these symptoms call your dentist immediately.

-Here at Aesthetic Dental & Specialty Center in Santa Clarita, we have a team of specialists who can help you with all kinds of tooth extractions, natural-looking tooth replacements, and implant dentistry.
+Here at Aesthetic Dental we have a team of Santa Clarita dentists who can help you with all kinds of tooth extractions, natural-looking tooth replacements, and implant dentistry.
 Please feel free to give us a call for a complimentary consultation.

 Aesthetic Dental & Specialty Center features a comfortable relaxed atmosphere.
 Our friendly staff and hygienists help put our patients at ease — even the most nervous ones.
 Our Santa Clarita dentists also provide oral conscious and IV advanced sedation for those patients who need more help to relax.